How to Become an Orthopedic Nurse Practitioner

 5. Get Certified as an Orthopedic Nurse Practitioner

 The final step to becoming an Orthopedic Nurse Practitioner is passing the ONP-C certification exam provided by the Orthopaedic Nurses Certification Board (ONCB).
-The ONC-P certification examination is a competency-based examination that provides a valid and reliable assessment of a nurse practitioner’s entry-level clinical knowledge and skills.
-On the exam, there are 135 scored questions and 15 un-scored questions – 150 questions total.
+The ONC-P certification examination is a competency-based examination that provides a valid and reliable assessment of an Orthopedic Nurse Practitioner’s entry-level clinical knowledge and skills.
+There are 135 scored questions and 15 unscored questions on the exam, for a total of 150 questions.

 Here is a breakdown of the test specifications provided by the ONCB: